Maxsteelcooldan/Shapekour/README.md

 one hundred floors.<br>
 Advance to each floor.<br>
 Gain multiple shape changing abilities.<br>
-Complete the Shapekour and reach the one hundredth floor.
+Complete the Shapekour and reach the one hundredth floor.<br>
+Gain the most powerful shape, the DECAGON!